 - Thirty minutes spent reading and watching posts on Instagram about Gary Vee and other motivational discussants.

 - Twenty minutes spent engaging my Facebook fan page with motivational quotes (that’s quite interesting).

-- Ten minutes spent on WhatsApp, viewing my friend’s status, and watching some funny videos.
+- I spent ten minutes on WhatsApp, viewing my friend’s status, and watching some funny videos.

 Final Thought On How To Save Money In College

-Moreover, there are many online business ideas you can start in college to earn money on the side and enhance your saving habits.
+Moreover, you can start many online business ideas in college to earn money on the side and enhance your saving habits.
 How do you save money in college?
 Share your tips with the community via the comment section below.